How to Get to Lech + Tips For Staying & Entertaining [2026]

 How to get to Lech from Innsbruck

 After examining a lot of information, I can say that the easiest way to get to Lech is from Innsbruck, which is the closest major city with an airport.
 If you wish, you can come to Lech from slightly more distant cities, for example, from Zurich or Munich.
+Among the ways how to get to Lech from Innsbruck, the most popular are public transport, taxis or private transfers and cars.

-By public transport: There is no direct train connection between Innsbruck and Lech.
-The only option among public transport is to take a train to the town of Langen am Arlberg, and from there change to a bus directly to Lech (you should take bus # 91).
-This travel option is the most budget-friendly, but at the same time it is the most time-consuming.
 You can check the train schedule and purchase tickets online at the Raileurope booking service.
 I love this online service as it has a very convenient search with a lot of useful filters.
 I can sort the results by duration of a train journey, departure and arrival points, number of changes, prices, etc. It is very helpful, in my point of view.

-By taxi: A more convenient option is to order a taxi or transfer car.
+A more convenient option is to order a taxi or transfer car.
 It is a useful option when you travel with luggage or ski equipment.
 The travel time from Innsbruck to Lech by taxi or transfer car usually takes about 1,5 hours.
 You can book a transfer car via various online services, and you can also try to find a taxi car upon arrival at the airport.

-By rented car: As an option you can also get to Leh by rented car, but you need to have, at least, a passport, a driver’s license and a bank card (cash payment at rental offices is not accepted).
+As an option you can also get to Leh by rented car, but you need to have, at least, a passport, a driver’s license and a bank card (cash payment at rental offices is not accepted).
 There are 9+ more car rental offices open at the Innsbruck Airport.
 You can also book a car in advance via specialized international services such as Discover Cars, Economybookings and other similar ones.
-The distance from Innsbruck to Lech is 120 km.
-The highway No. A12 connects the city and the resort.
-The travel time takes approximately 1 hour 30 minutes (see on the map).

 Summer mountains views in Lech